What and why are Beebombs?

 Beebombs need no gardening skill and can be scattered straight onto open ground at any time of the year.
-Spring and Autumn are optimum though.

-Some sun and rain is of course important, as is time.
+Lots of sun and rain is of course important, as is time.

 Wildflowers are a little slower growers than many imported plants and flowers.
 Some will flower in the first year but most will not come out until the 2nd year.